Justice and Santa Clara host Pacific

 Stockton, California; Saturday, 9 p.m.
 EST

-BOTTOM LINE: Santa Clara faces the Pacific Tigers after Keshawn Justice scored 22 points in Santa Clara's 81-76 loss to the Gonzaga Bulldogs.
+BOTTOM LINE: Santa Clara takes on the Pacific Tigers after Keshawn Justice scored 22 points in Santa Clara's 81-76 loss to the Gonzaga Bulldogs.

-The Tigers are 4-7 on their home court.
-Pacific is 3-2 in games decided by 3 points or fewer.
+The Tigers have gone 4-7 in home games.
+Pacific scores 74.9 points and has outscored opponents by 1.2 points per game.

-The Broncos are 2-2 in conference games.
-Santa Clara has a 2-1 record in games decided by less than 4 points.
+The Broncos are 2-2 in WCC play.
+Santa Clara is fifth in the WCC scoring 32.3 points per game in the paint led by Brandin Podziemski averaging 7.2.

-The Tigers and Broncos meet Saturday for the first time in WCC play this season.

-TOP PERFORMERS: Keylan Boone is averaging 12.5 points for the Tigers.
-Luke Avdalovic is averaging 10.4 points over the past 10 games for Pacific.
+TOP PERFORMERS: Luke Avdalovic is scoring 10.4 points per game with 1.8 rebounds and 0.6 assists for the Tigers.
+Tyler Beard is averaging 10.2 points over the past 10 games for Pacific.

-Brandin Podziemski is averaging 18.7 points, 8.5 rebounds, 3.5 assists and 2.1 steals for the Broncos.
-Carlos Stewart is averaging 14.6 points over the last 10 games for Santa Clara.
+Justice averages 2.6 made 3-pointers per game for the Broncos, scoring 12.5 points while shooting 35.2% from beyond the arc.
+Podziemski is averaging 18.7 points, 8.5 rebounds, 3.5 assists and 2.1 steals over the past 10 games for Santa Clara.

 LAST 10 GAMES: Tigers: 7-3, averaging 72.2 points, 28.6 rebounds, 13.4 assists, 5.7 steals and 3.0 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 70.1 points per game.